 - Add a customer or job.
-Click the + menu at the bottom of the customer list and click Add Customer or Add Job. - Create a transaction.
-Click the + menu at the bottom of the transactions area to create estimates, invoices, sales receipts, payments, and credit memos. - Search for a customer.
+Click the + menu at the bottom of the center and choose Add Customer or Add Job. - Add a customer group.
+Click the + menu at the bottom left of the center and choose New Group. - Import your existing contacts.
+Click the + menu at the bottom of the customer list and click Import Multiple. - Create a transaction.
+Click the + menu at the bottom of the transactions area to create estimates, invoices, sales receipts, payments, and credit memos.

+- Search for a customer.
 Use the search field above the customer list to find the customer name you need. - Open accounts receivable.
 Select a customer name and click Open Accounts Receivable for that customer. - Edit a customer or job.
-Select the name of the customer or job and then click Edit Customer or Edit Job in the top right corner of the center. - Add customer's credit or debit cards.
+Select the name of the customer or job and, click Edit Customer or Edit Job in the top right corner of the center. - Edit a customer group.
+Select the customer group in the top left of the center, then click Edit Group in the top right corner of the center. - Add customer's credit or debit cards.
 Edit customers to add their credit or debit card.
-Then when you need to process a card payment, you can select the card from a

-- Keep notes about a customer or job.
+Then when you need to process a card payment, you can select the card from a dropdown list. - Keep notes about a customer or job.
 Select a customer or job and then click Add Note or Edit Note in the top right corner of the center. - Get a map or driving directions.
 Select the name of a customer and click Map or Directions.
 Intuit Maps displays a map or directions to the customer's address.
 (You must be online to get maps and directions.)
-I'm getting an error with Maps and Directions.
-If you see an error with Maps or Directions, be sure the information in the Billing Address area is a street address.
-Incomplete information or non-address information (such as a phone number) may cause an error. - Sync customer contact information to Address Book.
-Turn on Contact Sync (Company > Contact Sync Settings).
+I'm getting an error with Maps and Directions. - Sync customer contact information to Address Book.
+Turn on Contact Sync(Company > Contact Sync Settings).
 Select names of customers you want to sync with Address Book, and then Control-click and select Sync Customer(s) with Address Book.
-A dot () displays to remind you which names are synced.? - Change the view.
+A dot () displays to remind you which names are synced.
+How does Contact Sync work? - Change the view.
 By default, QuickBooks lists jobs display in a hierarchy below a customer name.
 Click the arrow beside a customer name to view the jobs for that customer.
-You can also choose Flat View from the Action menu (\\) that lists each entry as the customer name plus the job name.
+You can also choose Flat View from the Action menu () which lists each entry as the customer name plus the job name.
 You can change the view by selecting Hierarchical View or Flat View from the Action menu. - Print, Save, or Email the customer list.
-Control-click anywhere on the customer list and then select Print Customer List, Save Customer List as Text to print it, save it as a text file, or email it as a PDF file. - Filter the information you see.
+Control-click anywhere on the customer list and then select Print Customer List, Save Customer List as Text, or Email Customer List as PDF. - Filter the information you see.
 You can filter the customer list as well as the transactions by using the filters located under each list.
 For example, you can select "Customers with Open Balances" from the View pulldown menu under the customer list, then select a customer name.
-Then you can use the filters under the transactions on the right pane to filter the transactions to view "All Sales Transactions" filtered by "Open Invoices and Charges" in the date range of "Last Month."
+Then you can use the filters under the transactions on the right pane to filter the transactions to view "All Sales